JesseGauntlet/costcrawl/README.md

    - Try running with visible mode for debugging: `python costco_crawler.py --visible`

 3. **"No items found" error**:
+   - Verify the category exists and is spelled correctly
    - Check if the website structure has changed
+   - Examine the category page source HTML saved in `[category]_page_source.html`
-   - Examine the screenshots in the working directory
+   - Look at the screenshots in the working directory
-   - Try running with visible browser: `python costco_crawler.py --visible`
+   - Try running with visible browser: `python costco_crawler.py --visible --category [category]`

+4. **Scrolling issues**:
+   - If items are being missed, try running in visible mode to observe the scrolling
+   - Check network connectivity as slow connections may need more time to load
+   - Consider increasing the wait time between scrolls in the code
+   - Verify that JavaScript is enabled in the browser

+5. **Age verification for alcohol**:
+   - Note that the `alcohol` category may require additional age verification
+   - The script currently does not handle age verification popups
+   - Consider using other categories if age verification is required

 ## Deactivating the Virtual Environment